nsk1207/fastpages_nathan/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+    - Fault tolerance is a process that lets an OS respond to failure in the hardware or software.
+So the system won't break down completely due to an error or failure.

 ### Parallel and Distributed Computing